Choosing between HubSpot and Salesforce for your CRM comes down to five questions:

 Do you need a platform your team can adopt in weeks, or will you invest months in implementation for deeper customization?

-Is your priority a unified system, or do you need flexibility across dozens of departments and workflows?
+Is your priority a unified system where marketing, sales, and service share a single database, or do you need the flexibility to configure dozens of workflows across departments?

-Are you a growing company consolidating tools, or a large organization whose processes demand specialized configurations?
+Are you a growing company consolidating tools, or a large organization whose processes demand specialized configurations and industry-specific data models?

-How much will you spend on administration, and do you have staff to manage your CRM?
+How much will you spend on administration, and do you have the staff to manage your CRM at scale?

-Does the quality of data flowing into your CRM matter as much as the CRM itself?
+Does the quality, completeness, and intelligence of the data flowing into your CRM matter as much as the CRM itself?

-HubSpot is the CRM for growing companies that want marketing, sales, and service in one system without hiring a dedicated admin team.
+HubSpot is the CRM for growing companies that want marketing, sales, and service on one platform without hiring a dedicated admin team.
 Every Hub (Marketing, Sales, Service, Content, Data, Commerce) shares the same contact database, so teams work from a single source of truth.
-HubSpot serves 288,706 customers across 135+ countries, and its Breeze AI layer runs across the platform.
+HubSpot serves 288,706 customers across 135+ countries, and its Breeze AI layer runs across all Hubs.

 Salesforce is the CRM for organizations that need depth, customization, and industry-specific solutions.
-With 150,000+ customers, it holds the #1 CRM market share worldwide.
-Its Agentforce AI platform, AppExchange marketplace (9,000+ apps), and 17 industry-specific clouds make it hard to match in configurability.
+With 150,000+ customers, it holds the number one CRM market share worldwide.
+Its Agentforce AI platform, AppExchange marketplace, and 17 industry-specific clouds make it difficult to match in configurability.

 The tradeoff: implementations run months instead of weeks, costs compound across clouds and add-ons, and most deployments require dedicated administrators and consulting partners.

-ZoomInfo is an AI-powered GTM platform that integrates with both HubSpot and Salesforce to close the intelligence gap CRMs weren't designed to address.
+ZoomInfo is an all-in-one AI GTM Platform that integrates with both HubSpot and Salesforce to close the intelligence gap CRMs weren't designed to address.
 Sales reps walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
 Marketers describe audiences in plain language and launch plays against accounts that match proven win patterns.
 Leaders see deal risk before it shows up in CRM stage fields.

 If you want to see how ZoomInfo's intelligence layer can improve your CRM, start with a free trial.